-One of the best surveillance programs we have tested, because of its reach functionality, flexibility and easy-to-understand interface.
+One of the best surveillance programs we have tested, because of its rich functionality, flexibility and easy-to-understand interface.
 Can be used to monitor home PC, perform parental control and employee…

 This keylogger is among the most powerful programs intended for remote computer monitoring.
 The purposes of employee monitoring and parental control can successfully be achieved with the help of this …